Open for Business

 Cooperative Advertising and Marketing

 The City and DLA are encouraging an informed and proactive business community through offerings like cooperative advertising opportunities.
-DLA is forming a package of buy-in advertising options like sponsored ads or sponsored content in print and digital formats like magazines, television, radio, and social media.
-This advertising opportunity will be offered to all downtown businesses, including those located outside of the construction zone.
+DLA has created a package of buy-in advertising options like sponsored ads or sponsored content in print and digital formats like magazines, television, radio, and social media.
+This advertising opportunity is offered to all downtown businesses, including those located outside of the construction zone.
 We realize that construction will impact each and every business in downtown and we believe that this opportunity will help businesses market themselves during construction.